exercism/csharp/exercises/phone-number/README.md

 **Note:** As this exercise only deals with telephone numbers used in NANP-countries, only 1 is considered a valid country code.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/phone-number` directory.

 ## Source